smartchicago/civic-user-testing/README.md

 This repository is meant to document the effort by the [Smart Chicago Collaborative](smartchicagocollaborative.org) to implement user testing for civic apps in the Chicago area.

 This effort is being made open source so that other communities can see what we are doing and learn from our successes and mistakes.
-The majority of this documentation will be located in the wiki.
+This README.MD will detail the actual process for testing civic apps through the CUT group.

+When an app enters civic user testing, a folder will be created in the repository that will contain all the raw data including screenshots of the app, user testing scripts, anonymized testing results and change logs.

+Smart Chicago will maintain a blog about the effort on the [Civic User Testing Group website](http://cutgroup.smartchicagoapps.org).
+We will also blog about the progress of different apps as they go through the process.

 The actual signup page for both testers and developers is located on this [website](http://cutgroup.smartchicagoapps.org/).